cadecrow/env.io/README.md

     Also, make sure that your phone is on the same Wi-Fi network as the computer you’re using, and if a red error message regardingthe bridge is displayed upon launching the app, you may need to repeatedly click “Reload” and wait for the JSBundle to build to 100%.

-**Limitations**
-Due to the time and resource constraints of this project, we had to simplify certain features:
-- None of the screens are fully styled to spec.
-With more time to fine tune the styling, we would put together a more aesthetically pleasing product.
-- The garden is very limited and does not include the following due to time constraints:
-  - Rendering multiple plants in their correct location.
-  - Tracking plant state.
-  - Rendering a unique image for every plant.
-- The users on the community screen are hard coded.
-- The actions and news articles that have already been claimed for gems are not tracked.
-- No onboarding tutorial (unless somehow our design is perfect and doesn't need this).
-- Lastly, there are other features we thought would be useful to implement, but we knew they would be out of the scope of this class.